 The World Bank’s new Middle East and North Africa Gender Innovation Lab (MNAGIL) is intended to bridge this divide.

-The MNAGIL is an evidence-for-policy research hub that serves as a regional platform to generate rigorous evidence and create smart interventions to inform the design and implementation of gender-related policies and programs across the region.
+.
 The hub conducts impact evaluations, using randomized control trials, to understand what works, what does not work, why, and how to empower women in MENA.

 The MNAGIL will also partner with regional policymakers and global practitioners to continuously improve policy interventions to eliminate the many gender disparities in the region, especially in the context of conflict among refugees and displaced women.